-Divinity School Fuqua School of Business Nicholas School of the Environment Pratt School of Engineering Sanford School of Public Policy School of Law School of Medicine-Basic Sciences School of Medicine-Clinical School of Nursing
+Fuqua School of Business

+School of Medicine-Basic Sciences

+School of Medicine-Clinical

 The following appendix supports Chapter 3 and the current university policy on appointment, tenure and promotion as well as other procedures that require provost approval.

 The Faculty of The Divinity School works within the understanding of academic freedom, academic tenure, and certain matters of due process appertaining thereto, as found in the historic agreements between the president and Faculty of the University, summarized in Appendix D of the Duke University Faculty Handbook and further delineated in section III.F.2 of the Divinity School Bylaws and reproduced below.
 Policies and procedures pertaining to the appointment, review, reappointment, tenure, and promotion of Divinity School Faculty are further delineated in section V.A-B of the Divinity School's Bylaws, Policies and Procedures and reproduced below.